FurkanKozen/DictJson/README.md

         ._("job", p.Job)));

 var dictJsonStr = JsonConvert.SerializeObject(dictJson);
-Console.WriteLine(newDictJson);
+Console.WriteLine(dictJsonStr);
 ```
 Note that `JsonConvert.SerializeObject(dictJson)` method is under `Newtonsoft.Json` namespace, coming with Newtonsoft.Json framework and the `person` is an instance of a custom class having `FirstName`, `BirthDate` and `Job` properties.

 By using `new JsonObject()`, you can add/create a JSON object, and by using `_("name", value)` method at instance of `JsonObject`, you can add JSON member to `JsonObject` (see [RFC 4627](https://www.ietf.org/rfc/rfc4627.txt) for JSON definitions).
-You can, of course, create your own `JsonMember` and `JsonObject` classes etc. instead of deriving from `Dictionary<string, object>` but this way is so simple to implement and with it, you can enjoy the benefits of using `Dictionary` type.
+You can, of course, create your own `JsonMember` and `JsonObject` classes etc. instead of deriving from `Dictionary<string, object>` but this way is so simple to implement, and with it, you can enjoy the benefits of using `Dictionary` type.

 ## Dictionary Initializer
 Dictionary initializer coming with C# 6.0 is useful for this purpose.
 But still, you have to specify types of key and value of dictionary every time.
-Nice thing about using dictionary initializer is that you can format your code automatically with _Ctrl+E, D_ in Visual Studio, instead of indenting manually.
+Also, dictionary initializer doesn't exist below C# 6.0 and Visual Studio 2015, you have to install Roslyn compiler manually to Visual Studio 2013 to able to use dictionary initializer.
+However, nice thing about using dictionary initializer is that you can format your code automatically with _Ctrl+E, D_ in Visual Studio, instead of indenting manually.